 During June to September 2024, the Makers Empire team was busy criss-crossing Australia to deliver Andy Thomas Space Foundation’s Kids in Space finals and showcase events in every state and territory.
 Sponsored by the Andy Thomas Space Foundation and supported by the Australian Space Agency, Kids in Space introduces students to space technology and promotes awareness of job opportunities in space via exciting, space-themed STEM learning and design thinking.

-Kids in Space 2024 will impact 115+ primary schools, 16,000 students and hundreds teachers across Australia.
-This years Kids in Space is 62% bigger than 2023’s inaugural program, thanks to new supporters such as the Northern Territory’s Department of Education, iLAuNCH Trailblazer, Victorian Department of Education, Catholic Education South Australia, Melbourne Archdiocese Catholic Schools, and the Milner Road Foundation.
+Kids in Space 2024 will impact 115+ primary schools, 14,000 students and hundreds teachers across Australia.
+This year’s Kids in Space is significantly larger than 2023’s inaugural program of 65+ schools and 9,000+ students, thanks to new supporters such as the Northern Territory’s Department of Education, iLAuNCH Trailblazer, Victorian Department of Education, Catholic Education South Australia, Melbourne Archdiocese Catholic Schools, and the Milner Road Foundation.

 Kids in Space 2024 began with professional development days in each state and territory during February to May so that teachers could hear from guest speakers from the space industry, and receive training from Makers Empire experts on Design Thinking, Makers Empire’s 3D design tools, solving space-related problems, and 3D printing.